 Quilling credit to Jane Quail, Jenny Fraser and Gilly Burton

-And after several months of work she was done...then stood for a moment with a naval Admiral during a photoshoot in the front drawing room of the town house (where I took took a few quick behind the scenes shots of my own).
+And after several months of work she was done.
+She stood for a moment with a naval Admiral during a photoshoot with photographer Ray Sullivan, in the front drawing room of the Regency Town House, where I took took a few quick behind the scenes shots of my own.

 To see more images please click right